-If you are upgrading to Notebooks 10 from Notebooks 8.11.4 or later, you probably want to migrate your existing documents to the new version.
-Notebooks 10 makes that easy, without duplicating your data.
+When you upgrade from Notebooks 8.11.4 or later, you probably want to migrate your existing documents to the new version directly on the device.
+Notebooks 11 makes that easy, and you don’t need to duplicate your data.

 The Migration Process

-When you launch Notebooks 10 for the first time and Notebooks 8 is installed on the same device, you will see the following screen:
+When you launch Notebooks 11 for the first time, it may start by asking whether you want to store your documents on iCloud.
+Since your purpose is to migrate your documents from Notebooks 8, you should select Later.
+With Notebooks 8 installed on the same device, you will see the following screen:

 - Notebooks 8 briefly opens to move its documents to a shared container.

 - It then takes you back to Notebooks 11, where you find all your documents as you left them in Notebooks 8.

 - We recommend to briefly check your settings (sync settings especially), and you are ready to pick up your work.

 - As your documents are shared between the two versions you can now use them in Notebooks 8 and Notebooks 11.
 Any changes you make in either version are reflected in the other.

 - At any time you can select stop sharing from Notebooks 11 (Settings > General).
 With that, Notebooks 11 moves your documents into its local repository, and Notebooks 8 can no longer access them.

 This is the recommended procedure for migrating your documents from Notebooks 8 to Notebooks 11 and abandoning Notebooks 8 if you do not want to reimport your documents from Dropbox or your WebDAV server.